 Features of IGCSE (International General Certificate of Secondary Education)

-The objective of Cambridge International Examination (CIE) is to prepare students for life by enabling them to develop an informed curiosity and a lasting passion for learning.
+The objective of Cambridge International Examination (CAIE) is to prepare students for life by enabling them to develop an informed curiosity and a lasting passion for learning.
 It finds reverberation with our own Mission Statement at Solitaire Global schools which outlines our venture to promote the all round development of students with the acquisition of principles and skills for life.
-Adhering to CIE’s approach, we made cognizant efforts to make our students confident, responsible, reflective, innovative and engaged individuals, equipped to face new and future challenges and make a difference to their immediate society and the world at large.
+Adhering to CAIE’s approach, we made cognizant efforts to make our students confident, responsible, reflective, innovative and engaged individuals, equipped to face new and future challenges and make a difference to their immediate society and the world at large.

 • The curriculum prepares for higher-level courses such as the AS and A level, International Baccalaureate Diploma Programme.